farindk/libvidio/README.md

 While we are on a version 0.y.z, the API is unstable.

+The public C API is in `libvidio/vidio.h`.
+The function reference documentation is also there.

 ## Step by step tutorial

 ### Get connected cameras